Pymakr VSC Package

 - List serial ports : Lists all available serial ports and copies the first one to the clipboard

-- Get board version : Displays firmware version of the connected board
+- Get firmware version : Displays firmware version of the connected board

 - Get WiFi SSID : Gets the SSID of the boards WiFi access point